 Our mortgage debt is recourse solely to specific assets, except for environmental liabilities, fraud, misapplication of funds and other customary recourse provisions.
-As of December 31, 2021, we have mortgage debt secured by one asset, with an interest rate of 4.67%, which mortgage debt matures in November 2027.
+As of December 31, 2022, we have mortgage debt secured by one asset, with an interest rate of 4.67%, which mortgage debt matures in November 2027.
 The loan is amortizing, with principal and interest payable monthly.
-As of December 31, 2021, we are in compliance with the covenants under our mortgage debt obligation.
-We have not made any mortgage debt repayments in 2020 or 2021.
+As of December 31, 2022, we are in compliance with the covenants under our mortgage debt obligation.
+We made mortgage debt repayments of \$2 million in 2022.
+We did not make any mortgage debt repayments in 2021.